-To supply a more steady stream of energy, carbs are also stored in your muscles and liver as glycogen – this is your back-up fuel!
-But this storage can become depleted in a couple days if you aren't eating any carbs or are fasting.
+To supply a more steady stream of energy, carbohydrates are also stored in your muscles and liver as glycogen – this is your back-up fuel!
+But this storage can become depleted in a couple days if you aren't eating any carb foods or are fasting.

 Because a majority of glucose from carbs is stored in your muscles, the more lean mass you have, the more efficiently you store carbs and the less fat you store overall.
 Giving you another reason to build muscle and strength train.